MolotovCherry/TrunkBundler/README.md

 ### Add these in `index.html`
 In order to minify the wasm js file
-- Set `data-package` to the package name of your wasm app
+- Set `data-package` to the package name of your wasm app.
+This is needed to know which js name to glob for

 `<link data-bundler rel="app" data-package="<name here>" />`